swyxio/cli-cheatsheet/README.md

 - https://github.com/szwacz/fs-jetpack filesystem access
 - https://github.com/sindresorhus/find-up search up the parents path for where files are located

+**Config validation**

+- https://github.com/hapijs/joi used by React Native CLI for validation

 **Loading/Storing config**

 > ⚠️ Be aware of [the XDG spec](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html).
 Sindre's libraries use [`env-paths`](https://github.com/sindresorhus/env-paths#pathsconfig) to get paths compliant with this.